yohey-uemura/py_ppXAFS_NW14A/README.md

 If you install python2 from anaconda, you only install natsort and pyside.

 If you use the script in windows, the appearance of the script would look weird...
+If you want to change the appearance, please edit "UI_ppXAFS_dev.ui" with QtDesigner and make the ".ui" file to a python file with 'pyside-uic'. pyside-uic 'UI file' -o 'python file'
+#If you install pyside with anaconda2, you could not find pyside-uic...

 When you install anaconda2, please use older archives.
 For example, Anaconda2-4.4-0 which was released in May 2017.